Nothing Can Trump My Birthday

 Deborah turns to me and says, "Honey, what's wrong?"

-When Julie also turns back to me from the front passenger seat her face seems only a few inches from mine; the car now feels like a tiny room in a fun house, distorted and squeezing in on me.
+When Julie also turns back to me from the front passenger seat after hearing my knees start to bang on the back Mike’s driver seat, her face seems only a few inches from mine; the car now feels like a tiny room in a fun house, distorted and squeezing in on me.

-Julie sees the look in my eyes, and in a calm yet urgent voice exclaims, "Née, is it...?"
+Julie sees the look in my eyes, and in a calm yet urgent voice asks, "Née, is it...?"

 I barely nod my head once, feeling my body preparing to claw its way out of the vinyl convertible top, and respond, "Yes.
 Oh, God.
 Please let me out of here!"